CUAutoDrone/cuautodrone.github.io/README.md

 ### Name Changes
 - Everything before the first tilda **~** is discarded.
 This is so that numbers can be added before filenames to determine the order
 - There are also a series of replacements for characters or phrases in the file/folder names, additional replacements can be added by changing *REPLACEMENTS* in *makeJSON.py*
-    - '**_**' is replaced with a space ' '
+    - '**_** is replaced with a space ' '
     - '**(star)**' is replaced with an asterisk '**\***'
     - '**(slash)**' is replaced with a forward slash '**/**'
     - '**(colon)**' is replaced with a colon '**:**'
     - '**(question)**' is replaced with a question mark '**?**'

-# How to Edit
+## How to Edit
 If you are only making changes to the markdown files, for example fixing a typo or adding a missing detail, clone the repo, make the change, and push your changes.
 Then, double-check the website, GitHub Pages updates quickly so make sure your change works and didn't break anything.
 Also, make sure to make a descriptive commit message like:
 ```
-Fixed Typo and Added detail
+Fixed Typo and Added Detail

 - fixed typo in WSL.md, changed instally to install
-- added detail in Setting_UP.md, explained the options better
+- added detail in Setting_Up.md, explained the options better
 ```

 If you are adding a page or changing the layout, the above instructions still apply.
 Also, make sure you run **makeJSON.py** before pushing.
 It should print "**JSON Completed**" and nothing else!
 If there is an error, it means that the files were improperly laid out, and you will have to fix it.
 You should also double-check that the changes you have made created the desired effect before pushing the repo (you can use Live Server, a VS Code extension, to see it in your browser before you push).

-If you have any suggestions for ways to make the website better or easier to update, feel free to reach out!
+If you have any suggestions to make the website better or easier to update, feel free to reach out!